scala-steward/shipreq/Infrastructure/AWS.md

 * created an IAM Group called "Admin" with the "AdministratorAccess" policy
 * created an IAM User called "golly" with the "Admin" group

+### Cost Allocation Tags

+After creating resources through Terraform, I also went to `Billing` -> `Cost allocation tags` and activated the `env` tags for cost allocation.

 User / Local Env Setup
 ======================